 These are important when it comes to keeping everyone in the loop about timing.
 While you might not have exact dates, knowing where the markers are to track the progress of the work is essential to keep moving forward.
 Markers can be adjusted as needed but showing where they are set allows people to check on timelines when they need to.

 Make sure all teams know what the metrics are and that everyone is measuring things in the same way.
-Everyone needs to be talking in the same language so there is no question around what is being measured.
+Everyone needs to be talking in the same language so there is no question about what is being measured.

 Related Read: 12 Key Product Success Metrics (+Examples)